 All children in Years 2 to 8 have weekly Learning4Life lessons, a sector-leading programme that combines of the practical application of strategies to encourage wellbeing and citizenship.
 We encourage all our pupils to follow the Westbourne Way, a set of guidelines devised by the children that maps out the way our community wants to interact and grow together.

 Our emphasis on acts of kindness is a key piece in our pastoral system and all the children have an opportunity to be involved in the kindness committee, a group that comes up with initiatives across the school to spread kindness.
-We aim to make playtimes more inclusive for all and our Playground Pals, Buddies and Friends, are trained to spot and include children that need a friend.
+We aim to make playtimes more inclusive for all and our Playground Pals in Years 3 and 4, Buddy programme in Year 6, Happy Helpers in Year 7, and Friends in Year 8, are trained to spot and include children that need a friend.
 Many of our initiatives both create a strong community and build leadership skills.